What Went Wrong At SmileDirectClub?

-“I’m midway through my treatment with SmileDirectClub, and I found out that the company filed for bankruptcy when my boyfriend sent me a screenshot of a tweet,” Kirsty tells Refinery29.
-“They offer a ‘lifetime guarantee’ and are supposed to support you through the entire process — but now they’re just gone.
-No email to customers, no reimbursement.
-I had no idea.
-I feel abandoned.”

 Kirsty is one of two million people worldwide who put their trust in SmileDirectClub, a company that helped people straighten their teeth at home using custom-fitted aligners.
-The premise was simple: Customers received an “impression kit” through the mail, containing putty and a tooth tray to capture impressions of their teeth.
+The premise was simple: Customers received an “impression kit” through the post, containing putty and a tooth tray to capture impressions of their teeth.
 These were mailed back to the company, which would cast them and send them back as clear, plastic aligners.
-At approximately $1,900, SmileDirectClub was a fraction of the price of Invisalign, a dentist-run, clear aligner service that can cost up to $6,000.
+At approximately £1500 (which is around $2,799 AUD), SmileDirectClub was a snip of the price of Invisalign, a dentist-run, clear aligner service that can cost up to £5000 or $9,330 AUD.

 AdvertisementADVERTISEMENT